joa/jawlb/README.md

 // When dialing, gRPC's DNS resolver will issue a SRV lookup and
 // because we're so nice to provide the grpclb entry, everything
 // works as expected
+//
+// If no SRV record exists, gRPC will fall back to a vanilla connection
+// without the loadbalancer.

 conn, err := grpc.Dial(
-	"dns:///myservice-lb:8000",        // must use the dns resolver and port exposed at the balancer grpc.WithBalancerName("grpclb"),   // select the grpclb balancer strat grpc.WithInsecure())
+	"dns:///myservice-lb",        // must use the dns resolver grpc.WithInsecure())

 // ... magic 🧙‍♀️